Working at

 4 January 2023

-In January 2024, Ballast Nedam N.V. acquired 100% of the shares of Rönesans Endüstri Tesisleri (Ronesans Industrial and International Construction).
+Ballast Nedam acquires the shares of Rönesans Endüstri Tesisleri (Ronesans Industrial and International Construction).
 The business unit becomes part of the international portfolio within Ballast Nedam.

 2 January 2024